 Power Automate supports no-code/low-code development methodology which means anyone with basic or no coding knowledge can use it.
 Anyone in a business organization who has permission to access Power Automate can use it to automate workflows and processes.
 With every new update, Microsoft makes Power Automate easier for people to use.

 People spend extensive hours executing recurring tasks.
 These tasks, if automated, can save a lot of time.
-The saved time can then be used to focus on the strategic side of the business or to improve the skills of the employees and boost the efficiency of the organizations.
+The saved time can then be used to focus on the strategic side of the business or to improve the skills of the employees and boost the efficiency of the organization.
 Here are a few examples of automated workflows to help you understand the function of Power Platform better:

 Now, some non-technical people may wonder what wizardry supports Power Platform.
 There are just five core flows that keep Power Platform running seamlessly like a well-oiled machine.
 Here are all five of them explained.